 LoveCrafts is a fashion start-up that builds social marketplaces for the crafts sector.

-Those less inclined to shop for ready-made clothes will find the company’s approach to knitting, sewing, and crocheting very suitable to create their own apparel.
+Those less inclined to shop for ready-made clothes will find the company’s approach to knitting, sewing, and crocheting very suitable for creating their apparel.

 FOUNDER(S) | Gordon Renouf

-Good On You is the world’s most comprehensive brand rating system and online discovery platform for fashion.
+Good On You is the world’s most comprehensive brand rating system and online discovery platform for fashion, designed to connect conscious shoppers to fashion retailers.

 Since 2015, this sustainable fashion startup has rated over 2,500 brands for their impact and empowered millions of shoppers to buy better.

-They celebrate the designers and makers who are doing good and give retailers the tools to connect with the growing conscious consumer market.
+They celebrate the designers and makers doing good and give retailers the tools to connect with the growing conscious consumer market.

 FOUNDER(S) | Stephanie Crespin